Many or all companies we feature compensate us. Compensation and editorial

 4. Negotiate with creditors

-Interest costs and late fees can add time to your debt repayment journey, so another step you can take is to negotiate with your creditors.
-If you have debt in collections, call the debt collection company and offer a settlement.
-If you have debt with high interest rates, call your credit card company and ask whether it can lower your interest rate.
+Interest costs and late fees can add time to your repayment journey, so another step you can take is to negotiate with your creditors.
+If you have debt in collections, call the collection company and offer a settlement.
+If you’re facing high interest rates, call your credit card company and ask whether it can lower your rate.

 If you aren’t comfortable taking this step on your own, the next steps may be the better options for you.